status-im/status-security/process/h1_policy.md

 **- What to look for?**

-Unsecure content being loaded, URL spoofing, etc
+Insecure interaction between the browser and the wallet, spoofing transactions, browser vulnerabilities compromising other parts of the application, insecure content being loaded, URL spoofing, etc

 **- Tech Stack**